-- Signs of an allergic reaction including skin rash, itching, face swelling or breathing problems. - Signs of an infection such as fever (over 38°C by an oral thermometer); chills; cough; sore throat; pain or burning when you pass urine; redness, pain or swelling of any area of your body; sores forming anywhere on your body. - Signs of bleeding problems such as black, tarry stools, blood in urine, pinpoint red spots on skin, extensive bruising.
+- Signs of an allergic reaction including skin rash, itching, face swelling or breathing problems. - Signs of an infection such as fever (a body temperature of 38°C or higher by an oral thermometer); chills; cough; sore throat; pain or burning when you pass urine; redness, pain or swelling of any area of your body; sores forming anywhere on your body. - Signs of bleeding problems such as black, tarry stools, blood in urine, pinpoint red spots on skin, extensive bruising.